k2view-academy/K2View-Academy/articles/27_auditing/03_persistence_strategy.md

 To update the persistence strategy, set the `AUDIT_PERSISTENCE_STRATEGY` parameter using the [K2admin's Configuration tab](/articles/30_web_framework/03_web_admin_application.md).
 As mentioned above, this parameter defaults to **com.k2view.fabric.auditing.persistence.SystemDbBeanPersistence**.

-In addition to the product strategies described above, a new strategy can be defined by creating your own class.
-The required steps are explained further on in this article.
+In addition to the above persistence strategies offered by Fabric, a new strategy can be defined by creating a custom class.
+The required steps are explained further in this article.

 ### How Can I Set The Persistence Strategy to Kafka?